 Robins may have as many as three broods each nesting season.
 They’re prolific nest builders and many people have reported an un-mated female building nest after nest, sometimes even on top of previous nests, on flat surfaces and air conditioners!
 It’s made with mud and sticks and lined with soft grasses—a sturdy affair that is usually built in the crotch of a tree and can be seen long into winter.
 The female will lay 3 to 7 beautifully colored, blue eggs which hatch in about 12 to 14 days.

-And like most thrushes, the Robin has a beautifully varied voice as well as an interesting, clucking sort of call.
+Like most thrushes, the robin has a beautifully varied voice as well as an interesting, clucking sort of call.